 Facts don’t creep into our thoughts, numbers don’t motivate our prayers, statistics don’t break our hearts.
 People do.
 We need to zero in through the thousands to the ones.
 Look past the "system" to the people it represents.
 Because behind every number there's a name, a story, a child.

-Celeste is 17.
-She's worked hard to get good grades and is headed to college to become a nurse.
+NyAsia is 17.
+She's worked hard to get good grades and is headed to college to study culinary arts.

 Samira is 5.
 She wants to be an artist and loves to draw.

 These three, they're children, just like yours and mine.
 They're the same, in their feelings and hopes and fears and wishes.